lsh123/xmlsec/win32/README.md

 ### Setting include and library paths.

-As usual, you need to have correct include and library paths to xmlsec, libxml, libxslt, iconv, openssl or any other library used in your application.
+As usual, you need to have correct include and library paths to xmlsec, libxml, libxslt, openssl or any other library used in your application.

 ### Selecting correct Windows runtime libraries.